 In the attic, the nooks and crannies hide puppets of water goblins, dragons, demons, and other mysterious creatures.

-2.10 St. Vitus Church, Cesky Krumlov
+2.10.
+St. Vitus Church, Cesky Krumlov

 The Chapel of St. Jerome served this purpose till 1602 when it was moved to the Church of St. Jost.

 The church grounds also house the Rosenberg Mausoleum, containing the late rulers of Cesky Krumlov.
-When Eleonora Amalia, the wife of the first Duke of Krumlov was laid to rest, the hearts of both- the Duke and his wife- were placed side by side in a small tomb in the former church.
+When Eleonora Amalia, the wife of the first Duke of Krumlov, was laid to rest, the hearts of both- the Duke and his wife- were placed side by side in a small tomb in the former church.
 Therefore, this started a long tradition for the noble family.

 The small tomb wherein the hearts of Duke Adam Frantisek and Eleonora Amalia rest is known as the ‘Tomb of Hearts’.

-The contents of the ‘Tomb of Hearts’ are known only through a watercolour painting made by Josef Langweil, an engineer, in 1834.
+The contents of the ‘Tomb of Hearts’ are known only through a watercolour painting by Josef Langweil, an engineer, in 1834.

-2.11 Trdelnik
+2.11.
+Trdelnik

 It is made by wrapping dough around a cone-shaped baking spit.
 Then, it is rolled in granulated sugar and roasted evenly over charcoal after basting with melted butter until it turns golden brown.